The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 I mean, do you want to start an NFT marketplace like an e-commerce site for selling some particular type of NFTs?
 And that’s a good use case in itself, by the way.

-However, you may want to include extra DeFi features, e.g., NFT-backed loans, trading, and even consider supporting NFTs with fractional ownership.
+However, you may want to include extra DeFi features, e.g., NFT-backed loans, trading, and even consider supporting NFTs with fractional ownership and other NFT categories.
+We’ve all seen popular NFT trading platforms like Axie Marketplace, Nifty Gateway, or Rarible trending like nothing else in the crypto space.

 Of course, the whole NFT craze is influenced mainly by the mad gains that crypto makes possible.
 I believe only a coterie of genuine crypto adepts buys non-fungible tokens to gloat over their collection.
 Most people get into this to speculate.
-As long as they keep doing that, any marketplace will be profitable, taking its commission cuts.
+As long as they keep doing that, any website for NFTs will be profitable, taking its commission cuts.

 Successful Competitors in the Market